tiepdotme/jpmacmanus.me/_posts/2020-07-26-hilbertshotel.md

 Indeed this can be adjusted to allow for any arbitrary number of new guests.
 For any natural number $$c$$, we can accommodate an extra $$c$$ by asking every current guest to move from their current room $$n$$ to the room $$n+c$$.
 Upon doing this, the rooms numbered 1 to $$c$$ shall become available.
 Hilbert then goes on to demonstrate that we can extend this to even allowing an *infinite* number of new guests in our already full hotel.

-> Yes, even for an infinite number of new guests or women, it is possible to make room.
+> Yes, even for an infinite number of new guests, it is possible to make room.
 For example, have each of the old guests who originally held the room with the number $$n$$, now move into the one with the number $$2n$$, whereupon the infinite number of rooms with odd numbers become available for the new guests.

 <div style="text-align:center">
 <a href="{{site.baseurl}}/assets/images/blog/hilbert/hilbert-2n.png">